 The last issue we will be covering is identifying bad links and the steps you will want to take to remove these.

-There’s no hard set of rules that define bad backlinks, as Google updates their ranking algorithms all the time, changing the definition of a “bad backlink” constantly.
+There’s no hard set of rules that define bad backlinks, as Google updates its ranking algorithms all the time, changing the definition of a “bad backlink” constantly.

 What once worked might penalize you today, so you need to stay updated on the trends for healthy link building.